synapsestudios/lively/README.md

 - **name**: A `string` containing the display name of this resource
 - **slug**: A `string` containing the slug for this resource's URL.
 If this is left undefined, a slugified version of `name` will be used instead.
 - **synopsis**: A `string` containing the static text to be displayed on the resource page.
-This can be used for static pages (for example, a category description) or to display a short summary for methods.
+This can be used for static pages (for example, a category description) or to display a short summary for endpoints.
 If this is left undefined, no synopsis will be displayed.
 - **endpoints**: An array of `Object` containing endpoint objects to display on the page.
 See below for more on defining endpoints.
 If no endpoints are given, no endpoints will be displayed.
 - **resources**: An array of `Object` containing additional resources which will nest below this one.
 Resources may be nested arbitrarily deep but the recommendation is to not go below a depth of 3.